 Resolution: To update the IP address, follow the steps:

 - a.
 Log on to the node with administrator privileges. - b.
 Run the following command: hpcomputesensor -genUUID - c.
 (Optional) Configure the hbphandler with a target.
-For more information, see d.
+For more information, see "Configure Heart Beat Polling" on page 21. - d.
 Restart HPE ComputeSensor.